Search

 You can use this setting, for example, when every wall in your real-world studio is a green screen.
 It is also useable if you are confident that the studio camera will not capture anything outside of the green screen.

-This mode is used in productions where you want to show your real-world studio outside of the green screen in the final picture.
-Most of the time, you will want to use this mode with the Window Model.
+• Window: This mode is used in productions where you want to show your real-world studio outside of the green screen in the final picture.
+The talent can even walk from the non-green areas into the green area.

 Studio Models